 Reiki helps you relax deeply, and relaxation can help you reduce muscle tension and pain, release stress, speed wound healing and improve your health and well-being.
 “Reiki supports and accelerates your body’s natural ability to heal itself while alleviating pain, removing toxins and balancing your whole energy field,” Oskvarek said.

 - Stress and anxiety

 - Cancer symptoms

 Reiki can also encourage you to examine your emotional responses and let go of negative emotions like anger and resentment.

-You can use Reiki in conjunction with conventional medical treatments, other holistic or medical therapies and alternative or complementary therapies.
+You can use Reiki in conjunction with conventional medical treatments, other holistic or medical therapies, alternative, complementary and integrative health therapies.

 How can you find a Reiki practitioner?

 You can search for a Reiki practitioner in your area online through sites like Thumbtack.
 Oskvarek recommends choosing a practitioner who is credentialed in Reiki II or higher and asking for testimonials from clients.

 You can also connect with Reiki associations such as: